progmaticsven/omptimization-challenge/README.md

 * Every duplicate is only once present in output
 * Must work with very large input files up to
 * String length is 6 to 255 bytes, containing only ASCII characters
-* 1% of false duplicates in output is acceptable!
+* UP to 1% of false positive duplicates in output is acceptable.
+IE. having 1000 lines in input you can have 10 false duplicates in output.
+Missing actual duplicate in output is not allowed.
 * Must run on Ubuntu with 16 GB of RAM and 4 CPUs

 ## What to optimize for?
-* Minimum execution time with ~30000000 lines.
+* Minimum execution time with ~30000000 lines - about 10% of lines duplicate.
-* Minimum peak memory usage with ~30000000 lines
+* Minimum peak memory usage with ~30000000 lines - about 10% of lines duplicate.

+It must work correctly for other datasets also, but this is not goal for optimization and not measured.

+## How best is chosen
+* Based on minimum execution time
+* Based on minimum peak memory usage

 ## How to measure
 "Elapsed (wall clock) time" and "Maximum resident set size" are key indicators to optimize for.